-The Exhibit Hall is free and open daily, with changing hands-on interactive displays and immersive permanent exhibits that extend the planetarium experience.
+The Exhibit Hall is open daily, with changing hands-on interactive displays and immersive permanent exhibits that extend the planetarium experience.

 Living in Space

 This exhibit explores what the Earth looks like from orbit, and how humans adapt to living in space.

 This exhibit examines our world as a whole, its relation to other bodies in our solar system, artificial satellites, and the unique conditions on our planet that make life possible.

 Centered around an existing highly detailed model of the Moon, this exhibit follows the manned and robotic study of the lunar surface as the furthest point humans have ventured from Earth.